ACANETS/eece-6540-labs/Labs/lab3/README.md

 You do __not__ need to complete the lab exercises in these modules.
 Please capture screenshots once you complete the modules.

 __NOTE:__ you might encounter a path error when launching Module 2.
-If that happens, please navigate to "oneAPI_Essentials/02_SYCL_Program_Structure/SYCL_Program_Structure.ipynb" on the file explore panel on your jupyter notebook page.
+If that happens, please navigate to "oneAPI_Essentials/02_SYCL_Program_Structure/SYCL_Program_Structure.ipynb" using the file explore panel on your jupyter notebook page.

 ## Part 1: Build and Execute a DPC++ Program on DevCloud using CPU, GPU or FPGA